helenyip2/Example-Tutorials/Google-drive-git/google_drive_git_tutorial.md

 ## Cloning GitHub Repo

-When trying to clone a repo, the terminal or command line will prompt for an username and password.
-In Colaboratory notebook, the prompt to enter the password won't pop up.
+As mention before in the previous section, the prompt to enter the password won't pop up when using Colaboratory Notebooks as the terminal to interact with GitHub.
+You won't need this if you you have access to clone the repo from GitHub, but you'll need use either the password or the personal access token when pushing commits to the Github repo.

 We will be needed go use a personal access token that we got [above](#getting-a-personal-access-token-from-github) for this.

 1. Open another colab notebook outside the folder in question.
-Name the notebook `terminal.ipynb`
+Name the notebook `terminal.ipynb`.

+**Note:** I'd advising to keep the notebook outside the folder in question, so you don't accidently upload it with your personal access token in it.
+Another method is to start your notebook inside the folder in question and add `terminal.ipynb` to the `.gitignore` file.

-2. You must mount Google Drive to any Colaboratory Notebook if you want to use it as your terminal.
+2. You must mount Google Drive to any Colaboratory Notebook if you want to use it as your terminal in `terminal.ipynb`.

 ```python
 from google.colab import drive